crystalYoo99/AGANON/README.md

 2. `cd server`
 3. `node ser.js`

+### If you have any trouble with executing AGANON, please contact us thourgh the emain, oraclemiso@naver.com

 ### 3. Major Features
 1. You can select menu page(Economy, religion, education, etc.) what you want.
 2. On the page of each menu, you can select the country and attribute for which you want information.